tvegawaichman/readthedocs_tutorial/docs/source/Quickstart/quick_start.rst

                     mode: [<CAWPE mode>]

-For more details about the config files of each mode, see: See: :ref:`Config/index` To further customized your config file see: :ref:`changing_default`
+For more details about the config files of each mode, see: See: :ref:`config-section` To further customized your config file see: :ref:`changing_default`

 4. Prepare HPC submission script (OPTIONAL)